Kennyc1012/BottomSheetMenu/README.md

 ```

 # Share Intents
+## NOTE ## These methods are being removed in a future release and should no longer be used.
 BottomSheetMenu can also be used to create a Share Intent Picker that will be styled like the ones found in Android 5.x+.
 To create one, simply call one of the static  ```createShareBottomSheet``` methods.
 ```kotlin
 Intent(Intent.ACTION_SEND).apply {